 All the benefits are pretty clearly described below, and there isn’t a lot of fine print to explain.
 You’ll get your bonus miles deposited in your account 8-12 weeks after they are earned.

 Other Amex cardholders have reported that if you are already an American Express cardmember, you may not be able to get another Amex welcome offer — make sure to confirm before applying.

 Other Unique Features

 Here’s the complete list of benefits you will get by owning a Starwood Preferred Guest® Credit Card from American Express.

-Free premium internet – You must be staying under an eligible SPG rate and not have booked through a third party service.
+Free premium internet – You must be staying under an eligible Marriott rate and not have booked through a third party service.
 Each SPG room offers basic or high-speed premium internet, and this benefit refers to the latter.

 If you have reserved multiple rooms, the internet access is only available to your room.
 For hotels that already give free internet, you don’t get a replacement benefit except at all-inclusive resorts.